16 FASCINATING Museums in Antalya to Visit

 Located in the historic Kaleiçi district of Antalya, the Suna and İnan Kıraç Kaleiçi Museum is a combination of two lovingly restored homes from the 19th century, a Traditional Antalya House and the Aya Yorgi Church.

-The houses contain a diverse collection of artifacts, ranging from traditional clothings and furniture.
+The houses contain a diverse collection of artefacts, ranging from traditional clothings and furniture.

 One highlight is the Hagios Georgios Church, which contains Çanakkale ceramics that belonged to the Suna & İnan Kıraç collection.